shikshasoni01/EazyShoppyApp/README.md

-# 🛍️ EazySoppy Ecommerce Website
+# 🛍️ EazyShoppy Ecommerce Website

 EazyShoppy is a full-stack e-commerce website built using Java Spring Boot for backend REST APIs, React.js for the frontend, and MySQL as the database.
 The project is designed to provide a seamless shopping experience for users and includes an admin panel for managing products, users, and orders.